dantleech/blog/source/_posts/2022-02-13-song-fansong.md

 ```
 You people out there give us something more than just record sales
 You give us something to hate
-Ad we hate you, you brainless mutants
+And we hate you, you brainless mutants
 ```

 I recorded it between 14:00 and midnight on Saturday, the idea was to try and